stfc/PSyclone/doc/developer_guide/developers.rst

 normalized to use these same constructs.
 For example, Fortran has the additional branching constructs `ELSE IF` and `CASE`: when a Fortran code is translated into the PSyIR, PSyclone will build a semantically equivalent implementation using `IfBlocks`.
-However, the necessary nodes in the new tree structure are annotated with information to enable the original language-specific syntax to be recreated if required (see below).
-Similarly, Fortran also has the `WHERE` construct and statement which are represented in the PSyIR with a combination of (annotated) `Loop` and `IfBlock` nodes.
+Similarly, Fortran also has the `WHERE` construct and statement which are represented in the PSyIR with a combination of `Loop` and `IfBlock` nodes.
+Such nodes in the new tree structure are annotated with information to enable the original language-specific syntax to be recreated if required (see below).

 Node annotation
 ---------------